EngiBench: A Benchmark for Evaluating Large Language Models on Engineering Problem Solving: Experiments

 \subsubsection{Performance for Level 3 Tasks}

 \textbf{Dimension-wise and model-wise performance.}\quad As shown in Figure~\ref{fig:level3}, human experts lead across all four dimensions with a balanced capability profile.
-In contrast, LLMs show uneven performances: they perform best on redundant information extraction, moderately on multi-objective decision-making, and poorly on domain-specific reasoning and uncertainty handling—highlighting a lack of deep, context-aware reasoning.
-Results also demonstrate that model performance also correlates with scale and accessibility.
-Larger, closed-source models like GPT-4.1 and Gemini 2.5 Flash consistently score above 6, demonstrating broader coverage though limited in-depth analysis.
-In contrast, smaller open-source models (e.g., Qwen2.5-7B, Mixtral-8x7B) average below 4, often omitting key factors such as trade-offs or uncertainty handling.
+In contrast, LLMs show uneven performance across the four dimensions.
+They handle redundant information extraction relatively well and perform moderately on multi-objective decision-making but struggle with domain-specific reasoning and uncertainty handling.
+This pattern indicates that their abilities are imbalanced, with clear deficiencies in key engineering-oriented skills.
+Results also demonstrate that model performance correlates with scale and accessibility.
+Larger, closed-source models like GPT-4.1 and Claude 3.7 Sonnet, consistently achieve average scores above 6.
+In contrast, smaller open-source models (e.g., Mixtral-8x7B) average below 4, with common omissions in aspects such as trade-off reasoning and uncertainty consideration.

 \textbf{Correlation analysis.}\quad To quantify this trend, Figure~\ref{fig:correlation} illustrates the relationship between model performance on structured tasks (Levels 1 \& 2) and open-ended tasks (Level 3).
-Overall, we observe a clear positive correlation: models that achieve higher accuracy on structured tasks tend to also perform well on open-ended tasks, suggesting a general consistency across task types.
+Overall, we observe a clear positive correlation: \textit{models that achieve higher accuracy on structured tasks tend to also perform well on open-ended tasks}, suggesting a general consistency across task types.
+At the same time, some models deviate from this general trend.
+GPT-4.1, Claude 3.7 Sonnet, and DeepSeek-V3 show notably stronger performance on Level 3 than their results on Levels 1 and 2 would suggest, indicating more advanced reasoning and modeling abilities than what structured tasks alone reveal.

-However, few models deviate from the general trend.
-For example, GPT-4.1, Claude 3.7 Sonnet, and DeepSeek-V3 outperforming expectations on Level 3 tasks—showing not just factual recall but stronger reasoning and modeling abilities.
 In contrast, models like Llama 4 perform pretty well on structured tasks but falter on open-ended ones, revealing weak high-level reasoning.
 Figure~\ref{fig:llama4} illustrates this gap: Llama 4 scores 0 in multi-objective decision-making due to missing trade-off analysis, while GPT-4.1 provides a structured evaluation and scores 7.5.
 A similar shortfall also appears in uncertainty handling.
 These examples show that Llama 4 can recall facts but struggles to apply them in complex, judgment-based scenarios.